SunnyViewTech/docs/my-website/docs/Integration/UnrealEngine/ue-faq.md

 - Limiting the Unreal Engine's frame rate

-## Errors after Packaging in Unreal Engine 5.x
+## Motion Capture Does Not Work After Packaging in Unreal Engine 5.x

-You can try the following two points:
+You can try the following solutions,

-- Change the Unreal Edtor interface to English
+- Change the Unreal Editor interface to English.

-- If it's a MetaHuman project, remove the Post Process Animation Blueprint from the Animation Blueprint
+- If you are working on a MetaHuman project, remove the Post Process Animation Blueprint from the Animation Blueprint.s

 ![](../../img/2023_11_03_23_28_05-DollarsMetaHuman_FC.png)

-## Unable to copy Ctrl Rig in Unreal Engine 5.1
+## Unable to Copy Ctrl Rig in Unreal Engine 5.1

-Copying the Ctrl Rig in Unreal Engine 5.1 causes crashes, and there is no direct solution for the time being.
+Copying the Ctrl Rig in Unreal Engine 5.1 can cause crashes.
+Currently, there is no direct solution.
+As a workaround,

-You can import the skeletal model into a lower version of Unreal Engine, create the Ctrl Rig there, and then copy the Ctrl Rig asset into 5.1.
+You can import the skeletal model into a lower version of Unreal Engine, create the Ctrl Rig there, and then copy the Ctrl Rig asset into your 5.1 project.

-## How to record motion and facial expressions
+## How to Record Motion and Facial Animation

 Please refer to the following video, starting at around 4:43.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/xqTqWk1jUQ0?si=sczqh-mTOV2gpj5O&amp;start=283" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Motion capture fails after switching animation blueprints
+## Capture Fails After Switching Animation Blueprints

-You can modify the animation blueprint by changing the Begin Play event to Initialize Animation, as shown in the following image
+You can modify the animation blueprint by changing the **Begin Play** event to **Initialize Animation** event, as shown in the following image,

 ![](../../img/566c2b857ae79a7f2b2c60a417bb0bb21911024894.png)